Itinerary & Schedule Guide

 Who can change visibility

 Cohosts can edit and reorder items in any itinerary, including host-only ones.
-But only the event owner (the person who originally created the hangout) can flip an itinerary's audience between guest-visible and host-only.
+But only the event owner (the person who originally created the hangout) can change an itinerary's Who can access? setting — between Hosts only, View only, and Everyone can edit.
 That's deliberate — it prevents a well-meaning cohost from accidentally exposing a host-only schedule to all guests.

 Building a multi-day schedule